Core · Beginner

 Two Chords, First Music

-A second chord, the switch between them, and your first minute of continuous music.
+A second chord and your first minute of music.

 Hello, Am

 Your second chord.
-Three fingers, same fret.
-Em and Am share two fingers — you already know most of this chord.
+Three fingers — two of them you already know from Em.

 The Slow Switch